hasherwi/archived-aws-demos/README.md

   - (Optional) Deploy a Route 53 hosted zone if you'll be using a domain.

 DEPLOYMENT STEPS:
   1. Deploy the template to create the CloudFormation stack.
-Use region us-east-1 if you plan to deploy a domain.
     AWS CLI Command Example Without Domain Deployment: aws cloudformation deploy --template-file C:\Users\hasherwi\Downloads\Sherwin_TIPS_Demo\Sherwin_Demos.yaml --stack-name tips-demo --capabilities CAPABILITY_NAMED_IAM --parameter-overrides NumberOfAZs=2 NumberOfNATs=2  InitialWebServerCapacity=4
     AWS CLI Command Example With Domain Deployment: aws cloudformation deploy --template-file C:\Users\hasherwi\Downloads\Sherwin_TIPS_Demo\Sherwin_Demos.yaml --stack-name tips-demo --capabilities CAPABILITY_NAMED_IAM --region us-east-1 --parameter-overrides NumberOfAZs=2 NumberOfNATs=2 OwnedDomainName="hsherwin.com" OwnedHostedZoneId="Z0687820MAF0GNYEQVR8" InitialWebServerCapacity=4
   2. (Optional) Add static web components to the auto-generated S3 bucket.
-  3. (Optional) Confirm the SNS email, if an email address was provided.

 KNOWN ISSUES:
   - Removing AZs during stack modification can fail to delete public subnets related to ALB ENIs.
     --No workaround known, manually delete the ALB.

-  - When using a domain, a hosted zone is required to already exist and the stack must be deployed to us-east-1.
-These are the only current dependencies because domains purchased outside of Route 53 require advance notice of name server configurations.
+  - When using a domain, a hosted zone is required to already exist.
+This is the only current dependency because domains purchased outside of Route 53 require advance notice of name server configurations.
     --No workaround, create the hosted zone before stack deployment.

   - A common limit that can halt deployment is Elastic IPs.
 By default, every account has a limit of 5 EIPs per region.